prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 TODO: explain that epochs aren't units of review - nodes process one block at a time without caring about epoch metadata, except whether or not the block is on an epoch boundary

+TODO: grok "Not really, the candidate checkpoint is the last block that is either the block at slot 0 in that epoch or before that"

 TODO: explain how some epochs can have blocks of mixed states

 TODO: kasey discord feedback